 The AICPA also raises awareness about the IES and participates in public consultations.
 Furthermore, the AICPA monitors the progress made by the state boards of accountancy on incorporating the IES requirements and conducts surveys of accounting firms and its members on policies regarding adherence to the IES.

 The AICPA indicates that it disseminates the IES through its website, participates in international consultations on an ongoing basis, and in the past nominated and supported representatives to serve on the IAESB.

 The AICPA has demonstrated an ongoing process to maintain its level of fulfillment with the SMO 2 obligations and is committed to continuous improvement.

 SMO 3: International Standards on Auditing

-To promote adoption of international standards, the AICPA comments on every PCAOB proposed standard through its Center for Audit Quality.
+To promote the adoption of international standards, the AICPA comments on every PCAOB proposed standard through its Center for Audit Quality.
 The ASB chair of the AICPA is an observer to the PCAOB’s Standing Advisory Group, and the ASB chair and relevant AICPA staff meet regularly with PCAOB leadership to share agendas and thoughts.
 Where relevant and applicable, ISA are recommended for the PCAOB's consideration.

-The AICPA reports that it participates in the international standard-setting process by providing comments on IAASB exposure drafts, nominating and supporting representatives to sit on the IAASB, and contributing to various IAASB task forces, working groups, and committees.
+The AICPA reports that it participates in the international standard-setting process by providing comments on IAASB exposure drafts, nominating and supporting representatives to serve on the IAASB, and contributing to various IAASB task forces, working groups, and committees.

 SMO 4: Code of Ethics for Professional Accountants